gracoes/pipedrive-challenge/README.md

   }
 }
 ```
+#### Query Parameters
+This endpoint takes two query parameters: `limit` and `after`.
+The `limit` parameter indicates the maximum number of results the server will return, it defaults to 100.

 #### Pagination
 This endpoint supports cursor based pagination, which means clients can only request the *previous* and *next* page and not a specific page.
 The server responds with a `pagination` property that contains the name of the first relation, in `prev_cursor`, and the name of the last relation, in `next_cursor`.
 The value of `next_cursor` will be `null` when there are no more pages.